danieljpost-dev/threatlvl.games/content/docs/guides/integration.md

 +++
 title = "Integration Guide"
-description = "Integrate ThreatLvl Games with other tools and platforms" weight = 2
+description = "Integrate ThreatLVL Games with other tools and platforms" weight = 2
 +++

 # Integration Guide

-Learn how to integrate ThreatLvl Games with other tools and platforms to enhance your gaming experience.
+Learn how to integrate ThreatLVL Games with other tools and platforms to enhance your gaming experience.

 ## Virtual Tabletop Platforms